odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/half-day-tour-of-old-delhi-by-metro-and-rickshaw/
-        title: Half day tour of Old Delhi by metro & rickshaw
+        title: Morning guided tour of Old Delhi by Metro & rickshaw
         content: >-
           A half-day tour to Old Delhi using the modern Metro and the traditional cycle rickshaw.
 The Metro brings you to the heart of Old